Migrate from Zod

 Object and tuple

-To specify whether object or tuple should allow or prevent unknown values, Valibot uses the rest parameter.
+To specify whether objects or tuples should allow or prevent unknown values, Valibot uses different schema functions.
 Zod uses the methods .passthrough, .strict, .strip, .catchall and .rest instead.
 See the objects and arrays guide for more details.

 // Change this